jadecobra/python_tdd_exercises/source/how_to/make_person/index.rst

 .. _random.choice method: `random.choice`_

 #################################################################################
-how to make a person with variables
+how to make a person with strings
 #################################################################################

 ----

 I want to make a contact list of people.
-I can use variables to represent a person, for example
+I can use strings_ to represent a person, for example

 * First Name
 * Last Name (Surname)